Fiscale win legal victory for tax fairness for SMEs against HMRC!

 Unconnected means the subcontractors are at arm’s length and there is no relationship between the companies or shareholders.

-Connected parties includes companies whom may have common shareholders/control or are in a group relationship.
+Connected parties includes companies who may have common shareholders/control or are in a group relationship.

 Relief on unconnected subcontracted costs is restricted to 65%.